Coffee-IT-Development/TopTabBar-iOS-Component/README.md

 /// The color of icons in unselected tabs if not overridden. public var iconColor: Color

+/// The position of icons in tabs, defaults to `top`. public var iconPosition: CITTopTabIconPosition

 /// The color of icons in the selected tab if not overridden. public var selectedIconColor: Color